Upcoming Dates and Locations of UMOJA MN

 Our 2021 theme is “Tell Me Who I Am”

-The camp theme for February is “Tell me who I am: Because of them, we can.”
+The camp theme for June is “Tell me who I am: Free and Liberated”

 About UMOJA MN